 Not only is regular admission to the U.P.
 State Fair just $10 for ages 13 and up, but the fair has a few ways to save starting when you arrive.
 For adults planning to spend more than three days at the fair, ask for a $35 weekly pass.
 Regular admission for youth ages 6-12 is $5, so a $20 weekly pass is a good deal if your kids will return for more than four days.
 Children younger than 5 years old get in for free any day!

 If you don’t plan to come to the fair that frequently, there are still some daily deals that you may be able to take advantage of.

 Are you a thrill-seeker or Ferris wheel fanatic?
 You don’t want to be weighed down with the choice of where to spend your ride tickets.
-Hop on all the rides as many times as you want with daily wristbands which are $25 on Monday and $30 the rest of the week.
-If you plan to come back daily, the $90 megaband is the way to go!
+Hop on all the rides as many times as you want with daily wristbands which are $30 each.
+If you plan to come back daily, the $100 megaband is the way to go!
 It’s good every day throughout fair week.

 Special deals will take place on the following days:

 - Michigan Governor Gretchen Whitmer will spend a few hours at the fair, talking about issues important to Michiganders.

 - Active Military, retired military and veterans receive free admission with DD 214 military service verification form.

 - Senior Citizens Appreciation Day — seniors 65 and older get in for $5.